 Working from a home studio, Theresa records with a Neumann TLM-102 microphone, uses PNR in Studio One and finishes files with RX 10.
 She is a member of the Audio Publishing Association.
 She uses narration coach Carol Monda and acting coach Maria McCann.
-She completed the 21 Targets Audiobook Challenge with Matthew Lloyd Davies.
+She completed the 21 Targets Audiobook Challenge with Matthew Lloyd Davies at Narrator.Life.
 And, after taking Master Classes at Deyan Institute, she is also on the Deyan Talent Roster.
-You can find Theresa’s Findaway Voices and ACX demos and APA Audiofile Profile by clicking their buttons.
+Click to Theresa’s Findaway Voices, ACX demos, and APA Audiofile Profile

 As a traditionally published author of Upmarket Fiction, my novels are character driven.
 It was my good fortune to find voice talent, Theresa Bakken to narrate my audiobook, Sisters of the Undertow.
 Theresa’s voice made my characters come alive!
 I must have listened to fifty or more auditions; when Theresa read the first chapter, I knew she was the one to narrate this novel!
 As we worked through the recording process together, I discovered her other skills, including professionalism and a strong work ethic.
 I did not give her an easy book to narrate, there are many characters in varying age groups, as well as Spanish and Danish words with complex pronunciations.
 She perfected it!
 It has been my pleasure to work with Theresa Bakken.